 - In the Pally Installation node, navigate to the tab labeled 'License' - Insert a USB stick into the USB connector on the teach-pendant, click the 'Copy request to USB'-button. - Send the license request to license@rocketfarm.no - While your request is being processed, you can continue using the URCap for 72 hours.
-This option can be activated when a license request is transferred to the USB. - Download the license file to the root folder of a USB stick. - Insert the USB stick in the USB connector on the teach pendant and click the 'Load license from USB'-button.
+This option can be activated when the license request has been transferred to the USB. - Download the license file to the root folder of a USB stick. - Insert the USB stick in the USB connector on the teach pendant and click the 'Load license from USB'-button.